 Conservative Back Pain Treatment Options

-Fortunately, the majority of back pain cases are acute and improve with conservative back pain treatments such as rest, anti-inflammatory pain medications, muscle relaxants, steroid injections, hot or cold compresses and physical therapy.
+Fortunately, the majority of back pain cases are acute and improve with conservative back pain treatments such as rest, anti-inflammatory pain medications, muscle relaxants, steroid injections, and physical therapy.

 Comprehensive Rehabilitation Programs for Back Pain

 University Hospitals offers comprehensive rehabilitation programs to help you manage back pain so you can return to your normal lifestyle more quickly.
 Our back pain treatment and rehabilitation programs focus on all areas of your health and quality of life.
 Program components may include:

 - Assistive devices: Canes, walkers and motorized scooters are all examples of assistive devices to make it easier for you to get around with back pain.